smart-classic/smart_docs/guide/tutorials/smart_rest.md

     $ manage.py load_app <manifest-location> <secret>

-# OAuth
+## OAuth Authentication Flow

 [Here](http://developer.yahoo.com/oauth/guide/oauth-auth-flow.html) is a diagram of the OAuth 1.0 flow for visual learners.

-Note that SMART REST apps _must_ perform the standard OAuth 1.0a dance including providing authorization callback URLs.
+SMART REST apps _must_ perform the standard OAuth 1.0a dance including providing authorization callback URLs.

-# Authentication Flow

-## Initializing the SMARTClient
+### Initializing the SMARTClient

 First, initialize the SMARTClient with the URL of the SMART container you are attempting to access (the `api_base`) and your app's `consumer_key` and